JGEsteves89/clipboard-operator/README.md

+# Clipboard Operator
-An Electron-based **clipboard manager** that applies transformation operations to the current clipboard content.
+An Electron-based **clipboard manager** that applies JavaScript transformation operations to the current clipboard content.
 It’s lightweight, customizable, and designed for developers who frequently need to reformat or transform copied text.

 ---